 As softball players start deciding which gold teams to aim for, they’ll start asking themselves what their chances are for a softball scholarship.
 And if they aren’t, I’m sure as parents start to pull out their checkbooks to pay for playing on these teams, they’re considering the question.
 After all, it would be nice if there was some financial return on all their investments in lessons, teams, and travel.
 However, if you’re planning on using softball to pay for college, you might want to develop a plan B option because the odds aren’t great.

 What Are Your Chances of Playing in College?

 The first step is being able to get on a college softball team.
 We’re not even talking scholarships yet.
-According to the National Federation of State High School Associations, there are 15,304 high schools in 2015-16 with girls softball.
-In 2014, the Office of Postsecondary Education reports only 1,658 colleges offering women’s softball–that’s both two and four-year institutions.
-That means that there’s a little more than one college program for every nine high school programs.
+According to the National Federation of State High School Associations, there are 15,440 high schools in 2016-17 with girls softball.
+In 2016 the Office of Postsecondary Education reports only 1,636 colleges offering women’s softball–that’s both two and four-year institutions.
+That means that there’s about one college program for every nine high school programs.

 If You Play in College, What Are Your Chances of Getting a Scholarship